Priscilla, Queen of the Desert (musical): Spain (2024–2025)

 A second Spanish production ran from 3 October 2024 to January 18 2025 at the Teatre Tívoli, Barcelona, with Víctor González as Tick/Mitzi, Sharonne as Bernadette, Daniel Garod as Adam/Felicia, Esteban Oliver as Bob, Rossana Carraro, Anna Lagares and Paula Moncada as The Divas, Sara Navacerrada as Marion, Malia Conde as Shirley, Etheria Chan as Cynthia, and Raúl Maro as Miss Understanding.
 Following the closing in Barcelona, the production toured Spain from January to April 2025.

-Tel Aviv (2025–)
+Tel Aviv (2025–present)

 A multi million shekel production based on the Latent Image/Specific Films Motion Picture Distributed by Metro-Goldwyn-Mayer Inc. developed for the stage and originally directed by Simon Phillips, adapted to Hebrew by Eli Bijaoui and directed by Moshe Kepten, premiered on 15 March 2025 at the national theater of Israel, Habima.
 The play is presented through special arrangement with Theatrical Rights Worldwide.